UMBSDriverless/track_utils/README.md

 Set of scripts to generate/extract track in form of arrays of waypoints.

 ## extrack.py
-Takes a image of the stylized version of a track and converts it in a list of waypoints (nupy array).
+Takes a image of the stylized version of a track and converts it in a list of waypoints (numpy array).

 Usage: